gjhenrique/rpi_stuff/README.md

 ### Torrent
 Collection of tools to automate Torrent related software.

-For now, only NordVPN with [openpyn](https://github.com/jotyGill/openpyn-nordvpn), but it's the most accessible VPN there is.
+For now, only NordVPN with [openpyn](https://github.com/jotyGill/openpyn-nordvpn), but it's the most affordable VPN there is.

-Because NordVPN is shady and might decrease the Internet throughput, the Torrent traffic is isolated into its own network namespace, and any traffic outside of the VPN is denied based on some iptables rules.
+Because NordVPN is shady and might handicap the Internet throughput, the Torrent traffic is isolated into its own network namespace, and any traffic outside of the VPN is denied based on some iptables rules.

 The usual traffic from other programs is sent via the unencrypted interface.
-Install  Mullvad or ProtonVPN in the default network namespace instead if you want privacy
+Run Mullvad or ProtonVPN in the default network namespace instead if privacy is a goal.

 Here are some set of features:
-- iptables rules to kill traffic when the VPN is off.
+- iptables rules to kill torrent traffic when the VPN is off.
-- Molecule tests to guarantee that the firewall is not allowing it, so no regression is introduced.
+- Molecule tests to guarantee that the firewall is doing its job, so no regression is introduced.
 - Run all torrent programs in an isolated network namespace
 - Cloudflare DNS (1.1.1.1) instead of the default NordVPN ones.
 - [openpyn](https://github.com/jotyGill/openpyn-nordvpn) connecting with `OpenVPN` directly in NordVPN servers.
 The official client is too intrusive.